|All emergency distress calls - VHF channel 16 or phone *500|

-URGENCY: the radio-telephone urgency signal PAN PAN is used to indicate that a vessel has a very urgent message to transmit about its safety – such as loss of steering.
+PAN PAN: use to indicate that a vessel has a very urgent message to transmit about its safety, such as loss of steering.

-Note: when MAYDAY is not warranted but urgency is required for the safety of the vessel or person, the urgency signal PAN PAN should be used.
-Distress and urgency calls and messages must be cancelled if assistance is no longer required or when the incident is over.
+Note: when MAYDAY is not warranted but urgency is required for the safety of a vessel or person, PAN PAN should be used.
+Calls and messages must be cancelled if assistance is no longer required or when the incident is over.